spokestack/spokestack.io/content/docs/Android/nlu.md

 draft: false
 ---

+**Note**: As of version 9.0.0, NLU is included in the turnkey `Spokestack` object.
+This guide is still valid as an in-depth introduction to the NLU module itself, but see [the configuration guide](turnkey-configuration) for more information about how it's integrated in newer versions of Spokestack.

+---

 This is a companion to the [NLU concept guide](/docs/Concepts/nlu), which discusses the NLU subsystem holistically.
 Here we'll talk about usage issues specific to the Android client library.

 ## Usage